You'll receive transportation arrangements in the mail by the end of May.

 What to Bring:

-Toothbrush and toothpaste, soap, towels, wash cloth, several changes of clothing, socks, swim suits, 2 sheets, 2 blankets (or sleeping bag), pillow, sunscreen, $10-15 in spending money and any prescription or over-the-counter medication in its original container with physician name and telephone number on label.
+Toothbrush and toothpaste, soap, towels, wash cloth, several changes of clothing, socks, swim suits, 2 sheets, 2 blankets (or sleeping bag), pillow, sunscreen, $10-15 in spending money (small bills or quarters are best) and any prescription or over-the-counter medication in its original container with physician name and telephone number on label.
 All medication is stored in the camp office and is dispensed only under the supervision of an adult.
 Do not bring cell phone.
 ONE SUITCASE OR DUFFLE BAG ONLY!
 (SLEEPING BAG DOES NOT NEED TO FIT IN SUITCASE.)
 PUT YOUR NAME ON EVERYTHING!

 Being Away from Home